Yatiraj2003/Projects/README.md

-## This section contains all my academic and external projects
+## This section contains details of all my academic and external projects and related files
 ### Project 1 | Active Filter Design Second Order Low pass and High Pass
     • Firstly, we have discovered the universal active filter / state variable filter in the textbooks and some research papers.
 We have thoroughly read the